May 8, 2026

 New regulations will require employers with 250 or more employees to publish “equality action plans” which will include their plans for closing the gender pay gap and supporting employees through the menopause.
 Employers will be subject to penalties for non-compliance.

-When: These measures will be introduced on a voluntary basis in April 2026 and will become mandatory in 2027.
+When: These measures were introduced on a voluntary basis in April 2026 and will become mandatory in 2027.

 ‘Fire and Rehire’